 Lip balm looks pretty similar to cork grease but it’s not the same.

-However, depending on the type and quality, your lip balm may work well for your tenon corks.
+However, depending on the type and quality, your lip balm may actually work well for your tenon corks in a pinch.

 Some of the unscented and unflavored lip balms may work pretty well as an alternative to cork grease though.
-These balms may be made from some of the same ingredients including bee’s wax, natural plant oils, and other natural extracts.
+These balms may be made from some of the same ingredients as cork grease including bee’s wax, natural plant oils, and other natural extracts.

 In general though, lip balm won’t offer the same lubrication and protection as cork grease.